-The GDYO Jazz Program consists of a 15 member Jazz Band and a 5-7 member Jazz Combo.
+The GDYO Jazz Program consists of a 15 member Jazz Orchestra and a 5-7 member Jazz Combo.
 Few youth orchestras in the country have established jazz programs as a part of their instrumental and orchestral programs.

 - Weekly rehearsals